Sometimes you need to create an image of a disc - either for backup purposes or mounting the image file on a computer that has no CD/DVD drive.

 When you open CDBurnerXP, you will see Action Selection dialog.
 Click Copy or grab disc and then click OK.
 Make sure you insert the disc you want to image first.

-In Copy Options tab, select Hard disc from the Target section.
+In Copy Options tab, select Hard disk from the Target section.

 Increasing the number of Read retries is useful while creating an image file of an old or scratched disc.
 This number defines how many times CDBurnerXP attempts to read a damaged sector before marking it unreadable.